-Submit your recommenders' information as soon as possible so they have plenty of time to complete the forms prior to January 10th.
+Submit your recommenders' information as soon as possible so they have plenty of time to complete the forms prior to January 9th.
 After you have submitted their information, we strongly encourage the following:

 - 1. Tell your recommenders to check their email.
-The email will come from Acceptd (not GSA) with a subject line that begins with "Documentation Request." - 2.
+The email will come from do-not-reply@getacceptd.com and be titled "Documentation Request from {{your name}} for Kentucky Governor's School for the Arts." - 2.
 Ask them to confirm with you when they have submitted the form and then tell them thank you!
 If they have not received the form, ask them to check their junk folder and ensure you entered their email address correctly in the application.
 Contact GSA if you need to correct an email address.

-Note: Once you submit your recommenders' information, you will have to click back into your profile to access the remainder of the application; Acceptd will refer to this next section as "Application Part 2."
+NOTE: Once you submit your recommenders' information, you will have to click back into your profile to access the remainder of the application; Acceptd will refer to this next section as "Application Part 2."